rmsk2/6502profiler/README.md

 end
 ```

+`arrange` is expected to take no arguments and return no value. `assert` also takes no arguments but has to return two values.
+The first
+one is a boolean and is set to true if the test was successfull.
+The second return value is a string and should contain some helpful
+message in case the test has failed.

 The `set_memory` and `get_memory` functions can be used to get and set emulator memory.
 Memory contents is always represented as a
 hex string.
 On top of that the load address and the length of the test driver can be referenced in Lua by the variables `load_address`
 and `prog_len`.
 The test can be run by `./6502profiler verify -c config.json -t test1.json`.
 The following functions can be used in